=======================www.wholarts.com/co/=========== ============

 Disclaimer: You may view and utilize this FREE weekly newsletter so long as you agree to the following terms and conditions: Contrarian Outlook is meant to be educational and informative, but we cannot guarantee accuracy or profits using the proprietary system used in the various grids and indicators.
 All information is provided on an "as is" and "as available" basis without any warrantee or guaranty of any kind.
 Under no circumstances will you hold Contrarian Outlook liable for any direct, indirect, incidental, punitive, or consequential damages of any kind whatsoever.
 You understand that you are responsible for your own investment research and investment decisions.
 Furthermore, nothing in Contrarian Outlook should be understood as a directive to buy or sell anything or to take any specific action.You determine how Contrarian Outlook best meets your needs and how you will use it, if at all, in your investment decisions.
 In accordance with Title 17 U.S.C.
 Section 107, this material is distributed without profit to those who have expressed a prior interest in receiving the included information for research and educational purposes.

-Contrarian Outlook is published every third Sunday by 3 PM Pacific Time with Bulletins as needed for email subscribers.
+Contrarian Outlook is published every other Sunday by 3 PM Pacific Time with Bulletins as needed for email subscribers.

 Contrarian Outlooktm with copyright 1996 by Dr. G. R. Williston